 ” Please close all Google Chrome windows and try again .”

 It does this even though there are no Chrome windows open.
 Restarting doesn’t help either.
-How do I remove Chrome from my computer so I can reinstall?
+How do I remove Chrome from my computer so I can reinstall it?

 How to remove the problematic Google Chrome from the computer

-However, this issue can be caused by a variety of things, and your Chrome installation might not even cause the issue.
+However, this issue can be caused by various things, and your Chrome installation might not even cause the issue.
 If that’s the case, reinstalling Chrome won’t fix the problem.

 The first thing I will try is to run a thorough malware scan on your system.
 This post will guide you through the process that works best for me.

 If the problem persists after you are satisfied that your system is free of malware, I advise you to check if the browser extension is the problem.
 Here’s how: